Algerian opposition rallies against Bouteflika re-run in April election

 The election and any potential transition in the OPEC member will be closely watched by Western powers who have relied on Bouteflika as a close ally in their campaign against Islamist militancy in the Maghreb.

 Bouteflika's former prime minister Abdelmalek Sellal has stepped down to run the president's campaign.
-Even if he cannot campaign himself, though, loyalists portray Bouteflika as the guarantor of stability in a tumultuous region.
+Even if he cannot campaign himself, though, loyalists portray Bouteflika as the guarantor of stability in a tumultous region.

-His supporters are quick to point to instability in Algeria's neighbors, where Tunisia, Libya and Egypt are still overcoming the turmoil triggered by their "Arab Spring" revolts to oust their own long-term leaders.
+His supporters are quick to point to instability in Algeria's neighbours, where Tunisia, Libya and Egypt are still overcoming the turmoil triggered by their "Arab Spring" revolts to oust their own long-term leaders.

 But Bouteflika's rare public appearances have generated opposition doubts about how he will campaign, how he will govern if he is still recovering, and what happens if he is forced to step down after winning the election.